jouwdan/tutors-final-project/README.md

 ## A new Tutors domain & branding

 In addition to the work I did on the Tutors codebase, I also worked on the creation of a new domain for Tutors, [tutors.dev](https://tutors.dev).
 The domain was set up to be used alongside, and later replace, the existing Tutors instance on a netlify subdomain.
-This was done in order to provide a more user-friendly URL for learners to access Tutors and provide a more accessible sole location for the project.
+This was done in order to provide a more user-friendly URL for learners to access Tutors and provide a more accessible sole location for the project, with subdomains for each component of the project.

 I also worked on a rebrand of tutors with a new, custom logo I designed in Adobe Illustrator (see fig. 9).
 The logo was designed to be simple, modern and memorable, and to be used in conjunction with the new domain name.